Approximating high dimensional functions

 The workshop will focus on the mathematical foundations of this problem, featuring talks by eminent researchers in the fields of multivariate approximation theory, high-dimensional integration, non-parametric regression and related areas.

-Jan Vybiral (Charles University, Prague)
+Jan Vybiral (Czech Technical University, Czech Republic)

 Sergey Dolgov (University of Bath, UK)